 In 2017, Aspire embarked upon a new organization-wide strategic plan called AspireForward, aimed at ensuring that Aspire students are truly prepared for success in college and in career.
 One major component of the AspireForward plan is the move to align on an Aspire-wide, Common Core instructional approach across all 40 schools in order to facilitate stronger teacher training, more opportunities for collaboration, more consistency of the student experience, and ultimately, stronger academic outcomes across the organization.

 Spotlight on specific programs at Aspire:

 Aspire’s Math Vision: All Aspire scholars have the right and ability to become confident, independent mathematical thinkers and problem solvers.
-It is our collective responsibility to provide a program of math instruction that will prepare students for college, and empower them with the knowledge and skills needed to use math to tackle problems that matter to them in their lives and communities.
+It is our collective responsibility to provide a program of math instruction that will prepare students for college and career, and empower them with the knowledge and skills needed to use math to tackle problems that matter to them in their lives and communities.

 Aspire’s Social Emotional Learning

 Vision: Aspire is committed to supporting our students’ social and emotional development to be caring and productive citizens.
 We engage in culturally responsive and equitable practices in our communities of students, families, and teammates to cultivate the following lifelong skills in each Aspire scholar and educator: Managing emotions and behaviors, feeling and expressing empathy and compassion for others, making responsible decisions, and setting and achieving positive goals